potetm/javascript-good-parts/README.md

 javascript-good-parts
 =====================

-Working through "JavaScript: The Good Parts" by Douglas Crockford
+Working through **JavaScript: The Good Parts** by Douglas Crockford